SolarNetworkFoundation/solarnetwork.net/content/resources/services/support.md

 title: "Design and maintain your SolarNetwork system"
 date: 2017-11-18
 draft: false
-brief: "We can get you up and running with SolarNetwork, and keep your nodes operating long term."
+brief: "When you're ready to scale up, we can get you started with SolarNetwork, and keep your nodes operating long term."
 toc: true
 key: "solarnetwork-support"
 audience: main